alan-turing-institute/data-safe-haven/processes/provider-overview.md

 ### Inbound network

-Only the Restricted network will be able to access Tier 3 and above.

-Tier 2 environments should only be accessible from an Institutional network.

 At Tier 2 and 3, the analysis machines themselves are not accessible directly.
 Instead, only a small group of machines are exposed to the network, termed "access nodes".
 These provide the remote desktop facilities used indirectly to access the analysis environments.

+Only the Restricted network will be able to access Tier 3 and above access nodes

+Tier 2 environment access nodes should only be accessible from an Institutional network.

 Tier 1 and 0 environments should be accessible from the Internet.